0x80/typescript-monorepo/README.md

   tsdown configs
 - `pnpm check-types` - Runs type checking after ensuring dependencies are built
 - `pnpm watch` - Continuously rebuilds packages as they change

+**Why Project References Matter for Development:**

+In our hybrid setup, project references serve a specific purpose: they enable the IDE to understand the relationship between packages without requiring TypeScript compilation.
+This is crucial because:

+Without project references, developers would need to run a watch task continuously for the IDE to pick up changes to shared packages during local development.
+This is cumbersome because:

+- **Watch tasks consume resources** and can slow down the development machine
+- **IDE lag** - changes in shared packages aren't immediately reflected in consuming packages
+- **Manual restarts** - often requiring restarting dev servers or clearing caches
+- **Poor developer experience** - developers lose the "instant feedback" that makes modern development enjoyable

+With project references:

+- **Instant IDE updates** - changes in shared packages are immediately reflected
+- **No watch tasks needed** - the IDE automatically tracks dependencies
+- **Better IntelliSense** - go-to-definition and autocomplete work seamlessly across packages
+- **Improved developer productivity** - the development workflow feels natural and responsive
+- **No compilation artifacts** - since TypeScript isn't compiling, no `tsconfig.tsbuildinfo` files are generated

 ### Namespace